schoolofdata-ch/datapackage-template/README.md

 # License

 > *Instructions: check the text below, and adapt it and the `LICENSE.md` file as needed.
 Explain any special conditions which allow the (re)publication of this data.
 Anything that may be relevant to future users of the data should be explained here.*

-The licensing terms of this dataset have not yet been established.
-If you intend to use these data in a public or commercial product, check with each of the data sources for any specific restrictions.

 This Data Package is made available by its maintainers under the [Public Domain Dedication and License v1.0](http://www.opendatacommons.org/licenses/pddl/1.0/), a copy of the full text of which is in [LICENSE.md](LICENSE.md).